Vitamin D is a fat-soluble prohormone that effects the expression of more than 200 genes in your body.1 It is essential for

 You can bring blood vitamin D to optimal levels2 through repeated sun exposure.
 But sunscreens and low light in winter make that difficult.
 And

-the American Academy of Dermatology has reaffirmed that vitamin D should not be obtained from unprotected exposure to ultraviolet (UV) radiation from the
+the American Academy of Dermatology has reaffirmed that vitamin D should not be obtained from unprotected ultraviolet (UV) exposure from the

 sun or indoor tanning devices.